emin-grbo/WWDCLounges/index.md

 Does using more SF Symbols have an impact on total app size?
 Or they all are stored in the OS?

 ### A:
-These are part of the OS, so you can feel free to go wild with all the symbols you want with no impact to app size :smile:
+These are part of the OS, so you can feel free to go wild with all the symbols you want with no impact to app size

 ---